TremeschinArchive/ModularMusicVisualizer/README.md

 Change your directory to the `mmv` folder, both Linux and Windows should be `cd mmv`, or just open the terminal there at first place.

-You also can use the command `ls` (Original one on Windows is `dir`) on both OSs to list the files on the current directory and type `pwd` to "Print Working Directory" (Windows should be `echo %cd%` or PowerShell auto converts it?)
+You also can use the command `ls` (Original one on Windows is `dir` but `ls` should work) on both OSs to list the files on the current directory and type `pwd` to "Print Working Directory" (Windows should be `echo %cd%` or PowerShell auto converts it?)

-I recommend PowerShell on Windows or your preferred terminal emulator on Linux using bash for this
+I recommend PowerShell on Windows or your preferred terminal emulator on Linux using bash for this.

-On Windows you can right click an empty spot on the Windows File Manager app while holding the right mouse button for a option to "Open PowerShell" here to appear.
+On Windows you can right click an empty spot on the Windows File Manager app while holding the shift key for a option to "Open PowerShell" here to appear.

 <hr>